 Authentication

-Configure bearer token authentication for your headless API.
+Configure bearer token or basic authentication for your headless API.

 Bearer Token Authentication